shipupi/BciSift/README.md

 # BciSift

 This program takes a monochannel signal, a time series of doubles, and converts that signal into an image, a standardized plot.
-It takes the image and use a variant of the SIFT descriptor to capture their visual shape and retuns a descriptor which represents the shape.
+It takes the image and use a variant of the SIFT descriptor to capture their visual shape and retuns a descriptor which represents that shape.

 ![SIFT](images/sift.png)
 ![SIFT](images/sift2.png)

+It is aimed to be used in Neuroscience research and applications.
+This allows to search or compare against specific templates and to verify if wavepatterns are presented in a given signal segment.

 The library uses:

-- OpenCV
+- OpenCV 3.4.2
 - VlFeat: their fastest SIFT implementation, a modified version.
-- KFR: A very fast signal processing library.
+- KFR: A very fast signal processing library (c7cd3a9bcc73a10bbe0ba767d7bb6e0804ef8821)
-- LSL: Labstreamlayer protocol for connecting to EEG sources.
+- LSL: Labstreamlayer protocol for connecting to EEG sources (956a7137e588a4bc0c9618a4451d6ebc6b66966b)

 # Usage